$6.6m Seed Round led by Craft Ventures

 Revenue operations (RevOps)

 Then there’s revenue operations (RevOps).
 Rather than a function that’s distinct from marketing, sales, and success, RevOps is a methodology and brings all three together.
-By aligning all revenue teams against common goals, RevOps aims to reduce inefficiencies and identify the true impact of each function on the bottom line.
+By aligning all revenue teams against common goals, RevOps aims to reduce inefficiencies in the customer lifecycle and identify the true impact of each function on the bottom line.

 RevOps is built on four primary pillars: